scttfrdmn/pctl/docs/how-it-works.md

-# How pctl Works: Behind the Scenes
+# How petal Works: Behind the Scenes

-This guide explains what pctl does behind the scenes when building AMIs and creating clusters.
+This guide explains what petal does behind the scenes when building AMIs and creating clusters.

 ## Table of Contents
 - [AMI Build Process](#ami-build-process)